AlexMercedCoder/tutorialblog/content/blog/2024/2024-08-Understanding-Apache-Iceberg-Manifest-List.md

 - **`sequence_number` and `min_sequence_number`**: These fields are part of Iceberg's versioning system.
 The `sequence_number` represents when the manifest was added to the table, while `min_sequence_number` provides the earliest sequence number of all files tracked by this manifest.
 These fields are crucial for understanding the evolution of data and for implementing time-travel queries.

-- **`added_files_count`, `existing_files_count`, `deleted_files_count`**: These fields provide a count of the files in different states within the manifest—added, existing, or deleted.
+- **`added_files_count`, `existing_files_count`, `deleted_files_count`**: These fields provide a count of the files in different states within the manifest - added, existing, or deleted.
 This metadata helps query engines decide if a manifest is relevant for a particular operation, potentially skipping manifests that contain only deleted files or files outside the scope of the query.

 - **Partition Summaries**: The Manifest List can also include summaries of partition fields, such as `lower_bound` and `upper_bound` for partition values, `contains_null`, and `contains_nan`.
 These summaries are incredibly useful for partition pruning during query planning, as they allow the query engine to skip entire manifests that do not contain relevant data based on the query’s filter conditions.